 Think about it, you’ve likely already listed your leadership positions on the activities list portion of the application, so unless you accomplished something extraordinary, it does not provide much new information.

 For that reason, don’t limit yourself to just thinking about your formal positions.
 Instead, consider specific moments in your life when you have demonstrated exceptional leadership and have changed for the better because of it.
-Because you only have 350 words, you should prioritize describing ONE moment in full detail over trying to fit several stories in.`
+Because you only have 350 words, you should prioritize describing ONE moment or experience in full detail as opposed to trying to fit numerous, unrelated leadership positions.

 One unique way to write this essay could also be to explore your leadership style.
 Do you lead by establishing authority or do you prioritize developing friendly relationships?
 Do you lead by asking questions or by giving orders?
 You don’t have to answer these questions with a specific position, and in fact, I think it creates a more personal and honest depiction if you just write about a moment or experience when you demonstrated these talents.